jsphweid/hotkey-grid/README.md

 - confirmation prompts required when deleting a tab or a button
 - sublime as default editor doesn't work (default should probably be notepad)
 - windows, linux, mac tabs all not necessary on the windows version...
+- config should remember use mode / hide hotkeys...
+- button colors

 ## Lua and Finale